goleador/CSC317/assignments/3/READEME.md

             └── [reference images used for AI generation]
 ```

-**Important**: All group members should copy the final project to their own repositories in the same `assignments/3/` structure for portfolio purposes.
+**Recommended**: All group members should copy the final project to their own repositories in the same `assignments/3/` structure for portfolio purposes.

 ## Validation Requirements
 - All HTML and CSS must be validated using: